-Here are a few things that you would need to incorporate your company in Hong Kong as well:
+Here are a few things that you would need to form your company in Hong Kong as well:

 - Corporate Secretary: Someone to handle any business-related reporting and ensure you’re operating lawfully and adhering to government regulations.
 They’ll also document any structural or managerial changes.

 - Business Registration Certificate: To make things officially official, you’ll need to get a business registration certificate that’s updated every year.

 Opening a Business Bank Account

 Gather the documents you have from registering your company, including your Certificate of Incorporation, a registered address, shareholder info and your Business Registration Certificate, and your business plan (if required).

 Choosing an E-commerce Platform

 The Right Online Vendors

 If you’re selling online, your competition is all other e-commerce vendors operating in the same niche.
 Shop around domestically or overseas from popular directories like Oberlo, Alibaba, AliExpress, and Sourcify.

 Build Your E-commerce Store

 There are a few ways to go about selling your products - your store or marketplaces.
 The best option is also to create your e-commerce website to display your products beautifully, clearly and with all the relevant specs needed to inform an online purchase.